Sustainable Development Goals

 Global trends

 Water-use efficiency (WUE) is defined as the value added of a given major sector divided by the volume of water used.
-Globally, WUE increased from 17.4 USD per cubic meter of water in 2015 to 19.4 USD in 2019.
-The increase means that water-use efficiency rose by 12% as more output was produced per cubic meter of water.
+Globally, WUE increased from 17.4 USD per cubic meter of water in 2015 to 18.9 USD in 2020.
+The increase means that water-use efficiency rose by around 8% as more output was produced per cubic meter of water.

-All sectors have increased their water-use efficiency over the past five years, however, improving efficiency further, especially in the agricultural sector, is a key challenge in light of the increased demand for water driven by population growth and economic growth.
+All sectors have increased their water-use efficiency compared to 2015.
+Further improving efficiency, especially in the agricultural sector, is a key challenge in light of the increased demand for water driven by population growth and economic growth.

-Regionally, water-use efficiency ranges from 3 USD in Central and Southern Asia to 72 USD in Oceania.
-Most regions have only seen marginal gains in water-use efficiency over the past five years.
+Regionally, water-use efficiency ranges from 3 USD in Central and Southern Asia to 80 USD in Oceania.
+Most regions with the lowest efficiency rates have seen only marginal changes since 2015.

-Water stress is defined happening when more than 25% of available freshwater resources are withdrawn.
-Globally, the current ratio is at 19%, approximately unchanged from 2015.
-Global water stress can thus be said to be below the "water-stress" threshold.
-However, in Northern Africa and Western Asia, water stress is classified as being at a high level (between 75%-100%), with over 84% of available freshwater resources withdrawn in 2019, up from 70% in 2015.
+Water stress is defined as occuring when more than 25% of available freshwater resources are withdrawn.
+Globally, the current ratio is at 18%, unchanged from 2015.
+Global water stress can thus be said to be below the “water-stress” threshold.

 The Nordics

-Water-use efficiency in the Nordic countries is higher than the average for Europe and Northern America (at 52 USD per cubic meter of water).
+Water-use efficiency (indicator 6.4.1) in the Nordic countries is higher than the average for Europe and Northern America at 50 USD per cubic meter of water.
 There are significant regional variations, however, with Denmark having the highest efficiency, over five times as high as in Iceland which has the lowest water efficiency.

 Target 6.5